ayeks/TresorSGX/README.md

 ### Setup TresorSGX partition on an USB stick

+Follow these steps to create a partition which is encrypted with TresorSGX and can be mounted using cryptsetup:

 0. start tresorlkm and tresord
 1. locate usb stick partition. e.g. `/dev/sdd1`
 2. `modprobe dm_mod`